 Fight, Flight and Freeze responses Related to Post-Traumatic Stress Disorder

-Trauma and its affects are bound by the story of what happened to us, core emotions of fear, anger or sadness and a loss of control, sense of overwhelm and helplessness.
+Trauma and its effects are bound by the story of what happened to us, core emotions of fear, anger or sadness and a loss of control, sense of overwhelm and helplessness.